-Older water heaters are nothing to mess around with.
-A water heater that is ten years or older is at more risk of getting a leak and leading to water damage to your home.
-If your water heater is positioned in your attic or above the bottom floor, the potential for catastrophic damage rises.
-Always have your water heater maintenance annually to prevent any leaks from creating damage in your home.
+Older water heaters are nothing to take lightly.
+A water heater that is 10 years or older is at more risk of getting a leak and leading to water damage to your home.
+If your water heater is positioned in your attic or above the bottom floor, the possibility of catastrophic damage increases.
+Always have your water heater maintenance yearly to avoid any leaks from creating damage in your home.

 The most typical breakdown of residential water heaters that will entail replacement is a leaking tank.

-It is a good idea to have your plumber install the water heater in a drain pan with piping that enables the pan to drain outside of your home and minimize the potential of water damage.
+It is a good idea to have your installer place the water heater in a drain pan with piping that enables the pan to drain outside of your home and decrease the possibility of water damage.
 All water heaters should have a working and obtainable turn-off valve on the inlet water supply to the tank, and a ball-type valve on the gas supply.
-For electric water heaters, an electrical cut off should be placed nearby.
+For electric water heaters, an electrical shut off should be placed nearby.

-If a water heater is “undersized,” in particular a gas water heater, the equipment will breakdown in a shorter period of time.
+If a water heater is “undersized,” in particular a gas water heater, the equipment will breakdown in a shorter amount of time.

 When a gas water heater is consistently drained of hot water due to substantial hot water utilization, the gas burner discharges repeatedly which can result in heavy condensation on the outside of the tank.
 The condensation can cause more rapid decomposition of the steel tank.
-Furthermore, the severe heat from the gas burner on the underside of the water heater tank can also take its toll on the glass lining on the inner section of the tank, which reduces the lifespan of the water heater.
+Furthermore, the extreme heat from the gas burner on the underside of the water heater tank can also cause damage to the glass lining on the inner section of the tank, which reduces the life expectancy of the water heater.

-All water heaters are under pressure from the water supply, and as water is heated, it grows creating even more pressure.
-When contemplating replacing a water heater, it’s typically better to go with a bigger 50 gallon tank, rather than a 30 or 40 gallon tank, providing the location will accept the larger size.
+The water supply cause all water heaters to be under pressure, and as water is heated, it grows creating even more pressure.
+When contemplating replacing a water heater, it’s typically better to go with a larger 50 gallon tank, rather than a 30 or 40 gallon tank, presuming the location will accept the larger size.
 The 50 gallon tank will also provide you more hot water capacity.